seynur/blog/_posts/2025-10-24-getting-started-with-localstack-local-s3-bucket-creation-and-file-operations.md

 export AWS_DEFAULT_REGION=us-east-1
 ```

-No need to worry about these credentials being real—they’re just a formality required by the AWS CLI!
+No need to worry about these credentials being real-they’re just a formality required by the AWS CLI!

 ---